Senior European MPs: EU cannot recognize the results of the 26 October vote

 The parliamentarians express their concern over the “Belarusification of Georgia”, saying that if GD fulfills all its promises, then there is a danger of persecution and banishment of government critics including politicians, media, and civil society.
 The statement continues, “The EU must make clear to the ruling party that it will reject this and in this instance a complete termination will follow.”

-They also say that they “strongly” support the efforts of President Salome to “unite the country, defend democracy, freedom, and the rule-of-law and to preserve and ensure the European future of Georgia.”
+They also say that they “strongly” support the efforts of President to “unite the country, defend democracy, freedom, and the rule-of-law and to preserve and ensure the European future of Georgia.”

-The following parliamentarians signed the joint statement: Michael Roth (Chair of Foreign Affairs Committee in the German Parliament), Emanuelis Zingeris (Chair of Foreign Affairs Committee in the Lithuanian Parliament), Charles Flanagan (Chair of Foreign Affairs Committee in the Irish Parliament), Marko Miihkelson (Chair of Foreign Affairs Committee in the Parliament), Rihards Kols MEP, Bogdan Klicz, Chair European Affairs Committee for the Polish Senate, Kerstin Lindgren, Deputy Speaker, Swedish Parliament, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, MEP, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, Bogdan Klich, MEP, Rihards, MEP, Rihards, MEP, Rihards, MEP, MEP, MEP, MEP, Bogdan, Bogdan Klich, Bogdan, Bogdan, MEP, Bogdan, MEP, Bogdan, M, M, M, M, M, M, M, Rihards, M, Rihards, M, Rihards, M, Rihards, M, Rihards, M, Rihard, M, Rihards
+The following parliamentarians signed the joint statement: Michael Roth (Chair of in the German Parliament), Emanuelis Zingeris (Chair of Foreign Affairs Committee in the ), Charles Flanagan (Chair of Foreign Affairs Committee in the Irish Parliament), Marko Miihkelson (Chair of Foreign Affairs Committee in the Parliament), Rihards Kols MEP, Bogdan Klicz, Chair European Affairs Committee for the Senate, Kerstin Lindgren, Deputy Speaker, Swedish Parliament, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, MEP, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, Rihards, Bogdan Klich, MEP, Rihards, MEP, Rihards, MEP, Rihards, MEP, MEP, MEP, MEP, Bogdan, Bogdan Klich, Bogdan, Bogdan, MEP, Bogdan, MEP, Bogdan, M, M, M, M, M, M, M, Rihards, M, Rihards, M, Rihards, M, Rihards, M, Rihards, M, Rihard, M, Rihards

 Read More @ civil.ge